 What makes Kendra Scott different from other fashion brands?

 We’ve always had our own voice in fashion because we weren’t coming out of New York or LA, we weren’t worried about trying to do what everybody else was doing.
 We did it in our own unique voice.
 In the beginning they said, "You can’t have a real fashion brand out of Austin, Texas!
 That doesn’t happen."
 Now those same editors are calling me asking me what’s trending in jewelry and fashion.
 Never say never.
 And don’t ever mess with a Texan, because we’ll surprise you.
 We also love it when people tell us we can’t do something.

 Why should people come see the new store?

 This is a really unique, special place.
 Come visit, experience it, enjoy coffee on the patio.
 We’ve got two outdoor patio spaces and free valet so you don’t have to worry about parking.
 We tried to make it to where this is such an easy, enjoyable experience for everybody to come visit.
 We hope everybody loves it.

-RELATED: 5 things to know about Kendra Scott's new flagship store
+Five things to know about the new Kendra Scott flagship store

 1. Kendra Scott’s first-ever cafe, Sips and Sweets, is located inside the store.
 It features sweet treats from female Austin entrepreneurs including Darbie Angell and Maggie Louise Confections and, yes, also serves frosé (frozen rosé).
 A weekend high tea is also in the works.

 2. The outside mural is sure to become an Instagram favorite.
 With a scattering of giant, bright gems and the words “Anything is possible in ATX,” tourists and locals alike will want to snap a selfie here.